Promote, plan for, and plant green spaces throughout Chestnut Hill

 Street trees have great environmental and financial benefits.
 The Green Space Initiative is continuing the work begun 50 years ago.
 In the 1960s the Chestnut Hill Community Association planted 50 ginkgo trees along Germantown Avenue.
 They have grown tall and beautiful, and many still line the Avenue turning a glorious golden hue in autumn.
 Street trees provide a canopy and setting for a connection to nature and the human senses.
 They create a more pleasant walking environment, absorb pollutant gases, provide oxygen and cool a hot summer pavement by up to 10 degrees.
 In addition, businesses on treescaped streets show a 12 percent higher income stream, and realtor-based estimates show street trees increase home or business values by as much as $25,000.

-Request to Plant a Street Tree in Philadelphia in 2022
+Request to Plant a Street Tree in Philadelphia 2024

 JOIN the CHCA or RENEW your MEMBERSHIP